jim380/Raspbereum/pi_setup.md

 * Change the last part of the Pi's IP address to any number in the range of 0-255 (e.g. `24` for pi_4)
 ![router](pics/pi_setup/2.png)

 Lastly, we need to run an SSH client to remotely access the Pi with.
 Personlly I use [PuTTY](edgebase/finding-your-default-gateway/) on Windows.
 If you use Mac OS or Linux, first you will need to open up Terminal.
-Type in `ssh pi@ip_address` and hit Return key when finished.
+Run `$ ssh pi@ip_address` and hit Return key when finished.
 When asked for password, enter `raspberry` and you will be in.

 ![ssh1](pics/pi_setup/ssh1.jpg)
 ![ssh2](pics/pi_setup/ssh2.jpg)

-To test the internet connection on the Pi, run `ping cypher-core.com` in terminal.
+To test the internet connection on the Pi, run `$ ping cypher-core.com` in terminal.
 If you see pings, that means it's working.

 ![ping](pics/pi_setup/ping.jpg)